taiiwin1/taiiwin1/README.md

 # 💫 About Me:
 🌟 Hi!
-I'm a third year student at the UW in Seattle, passionate about building tangible products for my end users.<br><br>💭 I'm currently working WalletWizard, a fintech application for my capstone project. <br><br>🪴 I am in the process of learning C++ programming. <br><br>📫 You can reach me at tainnguyen2@gmail.com
+I'm a third year student at the UW in Seattle, passionate about building tangible products for my end users.<br><br>💭 I'm currently working on WalletWizard, a fintech application for my capstone project. <br><br>🪴 I am in the process of learning C++ programming. <br><br>📫 You can reach me at tainnguyen2@gmail.com

 # 💻 Tech Stack: